 Zachary Bostwick Nowak, PhD

-Zachary Nowak is a College Fellow in the History Department at Harvard University, where he teaches courses on food, environmental, and urban history.
-He is also the Associate Director of the Food & Sustainability Studies Program at the Umbra Institute in Perugia, Italy.
-Nowak is a historian of the built and natural environment and is currently revising the manuscript of his first monograph, tentatively entitled The Railway Panopticon: The Nineteenth-Century American Train Station and State Power.
+Zachary Nowak received his PhD in American studies from Harvard University in 2018.
+He is a Lecturer in the Harvard History Department, where he teaches courses on food, environment, and urban history.
+He is also the associate director of the Food and Sustainability Studies Program at the Umbra Institute in Perugia, Italy.
+Nowak is a historian of the built and natural environment.
 He is the author of Truffle: A Global History (Reaktion, 2015), the translator of Why Architects Still Draw (MIT Press, 2014), and the editor and translator of Inventing The Pizzeria: A History of Pizza Making in Naples (Bloomsbury Academic, 2015).
 He is also a co-editor (with Peter Naccarato and Elgin Eckert) of a collection of essays on Italian food, Representing Italy Through Food (Bloomsbury, 2017).

 - PhD Harvard University